 - How ITIL practices described in ITIL 4 will maintain the value and importance provided by the current processes

 ITIL 4 Managing Professional

-ITIL 4 Managing Professional (ITIL MP) follows four different modules:
+The ITIL 4 Managing Professional certification (ITIL MP) is a stream of four modules:

 ITIL 4 Strategic Leader

 The ITIL4 Strategic Leader certification (ITIL SL) is a stream of two modules:

 - ITIL 4 Strategist Direct Plan and Improve